 According Investopedia, an audit committee is made of members of a company’s board of directors and oversees its financial statements and reporting.
 Per regulation, the audit committee must include outside board members as well as those well-versed in finance or accounting in order to produce honest and accurate reports.

 A situation in which a transaction or arrangement might benefit the private interests of an officer, board member, or employee.
-A personal or financial interest should not compromise a Board Member’s independence of judgment in exercising their responsibilities.
+Personal or financial interest should not compromise a Board Member’s independence of judgment in exercising their responsibilities.

-Does your organization have a policy governing conflicts of interests?
+Does your organization have a policy governing conflicts of interest?

 Where are your board policies located?
 Board portals are excellent for securely storing all board policies making them easily accessible to all board members.